64bitpandas/SimultaneousScrabble/README.md

 3. Run the nodemon server: `npm start`

+4. If doing frontend development, you can instead run `npx node server` which will hot-reload any frontend changes (but not backend changes).

 By default, the frontend is served to `localhost:3000` and the backend listens to `localhost:3001`.
-Navigate to `localhost:3000` to play!
+Navigate to `localhost:3000` to play! (**Note that you will need to enter `DEBUG` or `localhost` into the 'Server' box to avoid connecting to the main server.**)

 ## Credits